 It’s not colorful and “fun” according to some, but I’ll be honest, my kids have never once noticed or complained about that.
 Color in math doesn’t seem to make it any better or worse.
 (Haha)

 CLE comes in little booklets for the child to use throughout the year.
 The entire goal is to help kids gain independence!
 And it’s strong in math facts which is very important.
-They are the foundation to math success (adding, subtract, etc.).
+They are the foundation to math success (adding, subtracting, etc.).

 We also love the Math Reference Chart from CLE.
 It’s kind of like a “cheat sheet” and gives kids a point of reference.
 If you’d like to try something more colorful, check Masterbooks, but bear in mind it’s not as independent.